 - Books2Read Universal Book Links are now available to Smashwords

 - Payment splitting is also now available to Smashwords authors

 - D2D Print will now be available to Smashwords authors

 - D2D authors will now have access to the Smashwords store, which was previously exclusive to Smashwords

 - More distribution platforms will be available to both D2D and Smashwords

 Does this change our review of these platforms?
 Ultimately, no. Draft2Digital was originally our pick for the best distribution platform, and that remains the case.
 If anything, their acquisition of Smashwords only cements their place in the industry.

 Let me be frank.

-And to be fair, this is A-Okay with me.
-Remember, each of those publishing services have their own guidelines and required formats.
+This is A-Okay with me because, remember, each publishing retailer has its own guidelines and required formats.
 Honestly, it can be a little confusing.
-Case-in-point: Itunes is way more strict on what you can say in the summary while Kobo has different requirements for formatting.
+Case-in-point: iTunes is way more strict on what you can say in the summary, while Kobo has different requirements for formatting.

 Can you make more money by not using these services?
 Yes.